-There were no significant trends in freshwater flow in either the James River or Appomattox River at the fall-line.
-In general, water quality above the fall-line in the James River appear to be improving as indicated by the decreasing trends in flow adjusted concentrations of both nitrogen and phosphorus parameters (Table 5).
-However, water quality conditions above the fall-line in the
+There were no significant trends in freshwater flow in either the James, Appomattox or Chickahominy rivers at the fall-line (p > 0.01; Seasonal Kendall test).
+In general, water quality above the fall-line in the James River appear to be improving as indicated by the decreasing trends in concentrations of nitrate-nitrites, total phosphorus and dissolved inorganic phosphorus parameters.
+No trends in nutrients or suspended solids were observed above the fall-line in either the Appomattox or Chickahominy rivers (Table 5).